claudijd/claudijd.github.io/_posts/2017-02-06-preventing-subdomain-takeover.md

 The shared hosting provider would then instruct subscriber A that they need to create a DNS [TXT record](https://en.wikipedia.org/wiki/TXT_record) for blog.example.com that returned text content of the above mentioned HMAC.
 Once **subscriber A** adds said record, they can then complete the claiming process for that domain by verifying the DNS TXT record is present and correct.

 If **subscriber B**, who is not authorized to claim "blog.example.com", attempts to claim this domain they will get to the point in the provisioning process where they are given the subscriber specific HMAC to implement in DNS.  **subscriber B's** attempt to claim this domain will be thwarted as **subscriber B** does not control DNS records for example.com.
-This addresses first-to-claim, last-to-claim, and some bypass scenarios I've seen in the wild with shared hosting providers.
+This could address first-to-claim, last-to-claim, and some bypass scenarios I've seen in the wild with shared hosting providers.

 **Caveats**